-- An IAM Role called ConsumerLambdaRole contains an IAM policy allowing the Lambda Consumer function to read messages from SQS and invoke the Lambda Worker.
+- An IAM Role called ConsumerLambdaRole includes an IAM policy allowing the Lambda Consumer function to read messages from SQS and invoke the Lambda Worker.

 - A Lambda function named ConsumerLambda and a scheduler rule which will execute the lambda function every minute.

 - Read as many tasks as possible from the task queue.

 - Invoke a Lambda Worker for each task.

 Only one more part is missing: the Worker Lambda.

 The following snippet contains all resources needed to set up the Worker Lambda with the help of CloudFormation: